Cassiep1986/Professional-README-Generator/README.md

 ## License

 This application is covered under a MIT license.
-To learn more about this license, please visit this [site](https://choosealicense.com/licenses/mit/)
+To learn more about this license, please visit this [site](https://choosealicense.com/licenses/mit/).

 ## Contributing
-To contribute to this repo, please contact me on GITHUB or by email.
-(Link below)
+To contribute to this repo, please contact me on GITHUB or by email (Link below).

 ## Tests